liatrio-enterprise/.github/profile/README.md

 ### CI/CD Build Infrastructure / Self-hosted Runners
 #### [Infrastructure](https://github.com/liatrio-enterprise/github-runner-infrastructure)
 Many businesses will want to host their own CI/CD infrastructure, whether for unique tool requirements, or to access resources that are on internal networks.
-We have found Kubernetes to be a good solution for self-hosting runners, as the [actions runner controller](https://github.com/actions-runner-controller/actions-runner-controller) project allows for scaling runners easily.
+We have found Kubernetes to be a good solution for self-hosting runners, as the [actions runner controller](https://github.com/actions-runner-controller/actions-runner-controller) project allows for easy runner scaling.
 We deploy our cluster and configure runners on it using Terraform and Terragrunt.

 #### [Builder images](https://github.com/liatrio-enterprise/runner-images)